zoubin/custom-resolve/README.md

 Default: `['.js']`

-array of file extensions to search in order
+File extensions to search in order

 The effective order: